 When treating the yeast-infected area, it is important to disinfect the area, and then keep the area dry.
 If the yeast infection begins to spread, there are shampoos out there that can be used to help treat the yeast infection.

 Another priority is to find out what caused the yeast infection in the first place.
 If your dog has been on any antibiotics due to allergies or sickness, then that may of been the cause of the yeast infection.
 Another alternative to consider when helping your dog fight allergies is using herbal supplements.
 Our number 34 Al-R-G Support helps maintain the body’s healthy, normal and natural response to allergens.

 Do you know if your dog has been evolved in any event that might have caused trauma to their paw?
 If a dog is experiencing pain in their paw, then they will seek to relieve that pain by licking and biting at their paw.

 What To Do:

 Look for any signs of trauma.
-Look for open wounds, puncture wounds or broken nails or claws.
+Look for open wounds, puncture wounds, or broken nails or claws.
 If you notice any wounds on the paw, keep an eye on them.
 You might have to wrap them to keep your dog from chewing on them.
-Also, keep an eye out for infection that can occur in the wound.
+Also, keep an eye out for infections that can occur in the wound.
 An infected wound can become very dangerous for your dog.